clastix/talos-csr-signer/README.md

 ### When NOT to Use CSR Signer

-If you're deploying a pure Talos Linux, use the native `trustd` service that comes with Talos.
+If you're deploying a pure Talos Linux, use the native `trustd` service that comes with Talos control planes.

-## Key Features

-- **Protocol Compatible**: Wire-compatible with Talos `trustd` using SecurityService gRPC spec
-- **Lightweight**: ~20MB distroless container image
-- **High Availability**: Supports multiple replicas behind LoadBalancer
-- **Secure**: Non-root, read-only filesystem, minimal capabilities
-- **Kubernetes Native**: Deploy with kubectl, monitor with standard tools
-- **Simple Operations**: Standard Kubernetes deployment patterns

 ## Configuration